Especially helpful when working with others

 When you save the document, some of these properties are updates, such as the date on which the document was last saved, or modified.
 You can insert this date into your document, and have it update automatically.
-First, we will show you how to view the document properties for Word 2010, Word 2007, and Word 2003 documents.
-Then, we will show you how to insert the last modified date into your documents for Word 2010.
-The procedure is the same for Word 2007, and we will point out the one difference for Word 2003.
+First, we will show you how to view the document properties for Word 2010 thru 2016, Word 2007, and Word 2003 documents.
+Then, we will show you how to insert the last modified date into your documents for Word.

-To view properties for an open document in Word 2010, click the File tab.
+To view properties for an open document in Word, click the File tab and click on Info.

 On the right side of the window, the document properties are listed, including the Last Modified date, the date the document was Created, the Author, and the number of Words in the document.